MyLadyK/SimpsonsCards/README.md

 ## Usage Policy

 This project is intended for personal and educational use.
-If you wish to use it for commercial purposes or incorporate it into other projects, please contact the author.
+For commercial use or integration, please contact the author.

 ## Contributing